The Millennium School, Al Qusais 1 – THE REVIEW

 KG provision is experiential-play based and gains an unqualified “Outstanding” rating from KHDA inspectors.
 Thereafter the school follows the international variant of the CBSE syllabus – which arguably has a more investigative, academic edge than the standard CBSE.

-Junior School provision sets up academic foundations, but combines with the ECA programme to provide a holistic edge to early stage learning.
+Junior School provision at the Millennium School sets up academic foundations, but combines with the ECA programme to provide a holistic edge to early stage learning.
 Subject provision has “stretch” including a choice of French; Malayam; or Hindi; English; Mathematics; Science; Environment; Science; UAE Social Studies; Arabic; Islamic Education; Life Skills; Performing Arts; Visual Arts; Computer Studies; and Physical Education [PE].

-Middle School builds capacity and pace in the same subjects, but with enhanced options for Extra Curricular Activity.
+Middle School at the Millennium School builds capacity and pace in the same subjects, but with enhanced options for Extra Curricular Activity.

 Lower secondary school focuses on preparing children for the All India Secondary School Examination conducted by the Central Board of Secondary Education, Delhi at the end of Grade 10.
 A further programme, Social Empowerment through Work and Action and research (SEWA), is introduced into the curriculum.

-Senior Secondary School provision, as above, differentiates itself from the majority of other Indian schools in providing three streams, rarely including a Humanities option as well as the usual Business and Science geared streams.
+Senior Secondary School provision at the Millennium School, as above, differentiates itself from the majority of other Indian schools in providing three streams, rarely including a Humanities option as well as the usual Business and Science geared streams.
 The whole approach at this level is career focused, but also geared towards extending research capability for students seeking to progress to University.
 Subjects align with the Plus Two stage in the 10+2 pattern of education leading to the All India Senior School Certificate Examination.